top of page

 • Water-rich vegetables (like cucumber, zucchini, and celery)

-• Mild dairy (ghee, milk, homemade yogurt)
+• Mild dairy (such as ghee, milk, and homemade yogurt)

 What Is Pitta, and How Does It Show Up?